"False"

 Studies to facilitate future implementation

-The aim of HIT-Group is to develop and evaluate implementation strategies for the HIT program using stationary bicycles as group training in a public training facility for older people.
-Study participants will be both participants performing exercise sessions and the instructors of the exercise sessions.
+The aim of HIT-Group is to develop and evaluate implementation strategies for the HIT protocol using stationary bicycles as group training for older people in a public training facility.
+Study participants include both the participants performing exercise sessions and the instructors of the exercise sessions.
 Instructor participants will be recruited through the training facility’s current staff.
-The instructors will be asked to participate in a co-creation workshop to further develop the program.
-The intention is to make the program as feasible and applicable as possible within the context of the specific training facility as well as other, future, training facilities.
-Individual interviews with instructors will be used to explore how the intervention is accepted and fit into the context of a group training program at the local training facility.
-The interviews will explore barriers and facilitators at both individual and organizational levels.
-Exercising participants will be recruited with local advertising.
-Interviews will also explore the participant’s experiences and attitudes toward the program.
-The fidelity of the program will be investigated through observations of sessions and analysis of each participant’s individualized training program after the training period.
-In addition, the efficacy of the supramaximal HIT program will be estimated with a simple test of aerobic capacity and questionnaires about attitudes to physical activity and exercise.
+The instructors will be asked to participate in a co-creation workshop to further develop the protocol.
+The aim is to make the protocol as feasible and applicable as possible within the context of the specific training facility as well as other, future, training facilities.
+Individual interviews with instructors will explore how the intervention is accepted and fit into the context of a group training program at the local training facility, as well as identify barriers and facilitators at both the individual and organizational level.
+Interviews will explore the participant’s experiences and attitudes toward the program.
+The fidelity of the program will be investigated through observations of sessions and analysis of data from each participant’s individualized training program after the training period is completed.